thu-ml/STAIR/README.md

 Official implementation of **STAIR**, the framework presented in our paper "*Improving Safety Alignment with Introspective Reasoning*".
 STAIR enhances LLM safety with the incorporation step-by-step analysis of potential risks, providing more robust alignment while better maintaining model capabilities.

 In practice, we mainly take [LLaMaFactory](https://github.com/hiyouga/LLaMA-Factory) and [OpenRLHF](https://github.com/OpenRLHF/OpenRLHF) for training on the generated data under the framework of STAIR.
-In this repository, we release the necessary datasets and model weights to implement our work, and provide the code for constructing pair-wise data via SI-MCTS to facilitate both step-level DPO and test-time scaling.
+In this repository, we release the necessary datasets and model weights to implement our work, and provide the code for constructing pair-wise data via SI-MCTS to facilitate step-level DPO.

 ## Released resources